KenKilty/ray-on-aks/README.md

 In this article, we will deploy a Ray cluster on an Azure Kubernetes Service (AKS) cluster using the KubeRay operator.
 You will use the Ray Cluster to train a simple machine learning model and display the results on the Ray Dashboard running on the AKS cluster.

+## What is Ray?

+Ray is an open-source project developed at UC Berkeley's RISE Lab that provides a unified framework for scaling AI and Python applications.
+It consists of a core distributed runtime and a set of AI libraries designed to accelerate machine learning workloads.
+Ray simplifies the process of running compute-intensive Python tasks at massive scale, allowing developers to seamlessly scale their applications from a single laptop to a large cluster.
+The framework supports various machine learning tasks, including distributed training, hyperparameter tuning, reinforcement learning, and production model serving.
+You can find out more about Ray [here](https://github.com/ray-project/ray).

+## What is KubeRay?

+KubeRay is an open-source project that provides a Kubernetes operator for deploying and managing Ray clusters on Kubernetes.
+The operator simplifies the process of deploying and managing Ray clusters on Kubernetes by automating the deployment, scaling, and monitoring of Ray clusters.
+It provides a declarative way to define Ray clusters using Kubernetes custom resources, making it easy to manage Ray clusters alongside other Kubernetes resources.
+You can find out more about KubeRay [here](https://github.com/ray-project/kuberay).

 ## Prerequisites

 Before you begin, you will need the following: